jaeseonim/AI-Study-Group/deep-learning-from-scratch/README.md

 # Deep Learning from Scratch

-This folder contains tutorials and study materials for the **Convolutional Neural Networks (CNN)** phase of the RATEL AI Study Group.
+This folder contains tutorials and study materials for the **Intermediate MLP & CNN** phase of the RATEL AI Study Group.

 ## 🛠️ Environment Setup